JuliaCon/www.juliacon.org/2017/coc.md

 ### Personal Report

 You can make a personal report by calling or messaging this phone
-number: [Phone number for reporting] or this email address [email address for reporting].
+number: [Phone number for reporting] or this email address juliacon@googlegroups.com (private group of the committee).
 This phone number will be continuously monitored for the duration of the event.

 When taking a personal report, our staff will ensure you are safe and cannot be overheard.
 They may involve other event staff to ensure your